Home > Projects > Solar energy projects > A Guide to Building Your Own Single-Axis Solar Tracking System

 Introductions of single axis solar tracker:

-A solar tracker system that tracks sunlight based on its intensity is a popular Arduino project.
-It’s categorized into two main types: the single-axis solar tracker and the dual-axis solar tracker.
+A commonly favored Arduino project is a solar tracker system that follows the intensity of sunlight.
+It is divided into two primary categories: the single-axis solar tracker and the dual-axis solar tracker.

 A Preview image of Single axis solar tracker